 Overview

 Compensation packages based on performance pay (i.e., bonuses, commissions, and piece-rate payments) have risen in popularity relative to hourly/salaried pay, especially among workers in the highest tiers of occupations (Cuñat & Guadalupe, 2005; Hall & Liebman, 1998; Lemieux, MacLeod, & Parent, 2009; Murphy, 1999).
 There is evidence that the increasing use of performance pay lends itself to wage inequality.
 Lemieux et al. (2009) showed that an increased dependence on performance pay during the late 1970’s and early 1990’s accounted for 21% of the observed growth in variance of male wages.
 Bonuses and commissions, arguably the most competitive compensation schemes, may be especially important in driving the large disparity between the highest and lowest percentile earners within organizations (Bell & Van Reenen, 2010, 2014; Bénabou & Tirole, 2016).
-Notably, performance pay may contribute to the gender wage gap too.
+Importantly, performance pay may contribute to the gender wage gap too.
 Using data from the National Longitudinal Surveys of Youth, McGee, McGee, & Pan (2015) show that women are less likely to be employed in occupations that receive bonuses, and simultaneously are more likely to receive piece-rate pay – the least competitive of all forms of performance pay, where workers are paid based on their absolute output.

 Since competition is relevant to labor market outcomes, researchers began to focus on how a person’s gender affects their response to competition as a means of understanding persistent gender gaps in labor market outcomes (for review, see Niederle & Vesterlund, 2011).
 Seminal work on gender differences in competitiveness operationalized competitiveness as the choice of a tournament payment scheme that reaps potentially higher earnings over a piece-rate scheme but requires outperforming an opponent (Niederle & Vesterlund, 2007).
 This work found that women are less competitive than men, on average, even if they would have earned more by competing (Niederle & Vesterlund, 2007).
-And, this laboratory measure of competitiveness predicts decisions that affect labor market outcomes, such as education choices (Buser, Niederle, & Oosterbeek, 2014; Zhang, 2012) and entrepreneurial decisions (e.g., investment, employment; Berge, Bjorvatn, Garcia Pires, & Tungodden, 2015), and has been shown to predict earnings (Reuben, Sapienza, & Zingales, 2015).
+Additionally, this laboratory measure of competitiveness predicts decisions that affect labor market outcomes, such as education choices (Buser, Niederle, & Oosterbeek, 2014; Zhang, 2012) and entrepreneurial decisions (e.g., investment, employment; Berge, Bjorvatn, Garcia Pires, & Tungodden, 2015), and has been shown to predict earnings (Reuben, Sapienza, & Zingales, 2015).
 Thus, these decisions can perpetuate gender differences in labor market outcomes (Blau & Kahn, 2017).